Bartozzz/queue-promise/README.md

 #### **public** `.stop()`

 Forces the queue to stop.
-New tasks will not be resolved automatically even if `options.start` was set to `true`.
+New tasks will not be executed automatically even if `options.start` was set to `true`.
 Emits `stop` event.

 #### **public** `.clear()`